A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-Let us first show that $X$ corresponds to the arc $\alpha$, which is the arc obtained by flipping the arc of type $1$ corresponding to the vertex $k$ of the Auslander-Reiten quiver (see figure \ref{fig:tubes}).
+Let us first show that $X$ is in fact $X_\alpha$, corresponding to the $m$-diagonal, $\alpha$, which is the arc obtained by flipping the $m$-diagonal of type $1$ corresponding to the vertex $n-2$ of the quiver (see figure \ref{fig:tubes}).

-We have to show that $\tau X=S_k$, the simple module in $k$, which is situated at the bottom of the tube of size $n-2$ as we set in the previous section.
+\cor{We have to show that $\tau X=S_{n-2}$, the simple module in $n-2$, which is situated at the bottom of the tube of size $n-2$ as we set in the previous section.}

 Let us find $\mathcal{C}(X[-1],T)$.
 For all $i \neq k$, $\mathcal{C}(X[-1],P_i) \simeq \mathcal{C}(X,P_i[1])=0$ since $T'$ is an $m$-cluster-tilting object.